“Your site is under attack.”

 What is “XML-RPC” and why would anyone want to attack it?

-“XML-RPC” is a way for websites and applications to issue commands (or “Remote Procedure Calls” [RPC]) to each other.
-(The format they use for communicating is the eXtended Markup Language [XML], thus, “XML-RPC”!)
 WordPress comes with an XML-RPC service pre-installed and pre-configured for anyone to use.
-There is a wide range of possibilities for using this functionality, but the most common are the Jetpack plugin and WordPress mobile application.
-If you use either of those, you’re already using XML-RPC behind the scenes!
+There are many possibilities for using this functionality, but the most common are the Jetpack plugin and the WordPress mobile app.
+If you use either of those, you’re already using XML-RPC behind the scenes.

-Unfortunately, this ability to control your website is also a pretty sweet target for attackers.
-While the success rate for attackers targeting your site’s XML-RPC service is very low, that doesn’t stop them from trying… sometimes, a lot.
-And while no one of those requests to XML-RPC is too bad, a flood of them can make your site sluggish.
+Unfortunately, this ability to control your website is also a pretty sweet target for attackers through either DDoS attacks (i.e., spamming your site with pingbacks) or brute force attacks (i.e., repeatedly trying various combinations of usernames and passwords to gain access to your site).
+While the success rate for attacks targeting the XML-RPC service is very low, that doesn’t stop hackers from trying.
+And a flood of these requests can make your site very sluggish.

 Stop XML-RPC Attack to the rescue!